mathead/pycrypt/docs/keygenerators.rst

 Notice, how the rule we set before (length_range) also applies to this (and all other) method.

 Now let's take a look at ``mutateKey``, which is mainly used by the ``GeneticSolver``. ``mutateKey`` returns a similar key based on the random number generator.
-The entropy can be changed with the rand_func lambda function passed as an optional argument:
+The entropy can be changed with the randFunc lambda function passed as an optional argument:

 .. code-block:: python